 Straddling the border between Utah and Arizona, Lake Powell is an easy 4 hour drive from Phoenix.
 As the lifeline for much of the Southwest, Lake Powell is the largest man-made reservoir (2nd to Lake Mead by max capacity) in the U.S. Upon completion of the Glen Canyon dam in 1963, it took 11 years for the lake to completely fill.
 The whole lake as well as much of the surrounding sandstone desert is encompassed in the massive Glen Canyon Recreational Area.
 Over 2 million visitors recreate in Glen Canyon each year, most enjoying the water of the lake in some way or another.
 I can now say I was one of them!

 I went through Antelope Slot Canyon Tours by Chief Tsosie, one of several companies in town who all provide the same tour.
 Normally the prime time tour that I was taking would have cost $48 or so, but because we recommend them I was able to go on it for a fee of $6.
 Along with 11 other passengers, I hopped onto the back of a jacked up jeep and off we went.
 While I thought the 3 other jeep fulls going at our same time might make the canyon a little crowded, I expected to get a little privacy with one of nature’s most spectacular creations.
 Boy was I wrong!
 About 15 other jeeps awaited us at the entrance.
 People were literally swarming the canyon like bees to a nest.
 Once inside, all chaos let loose.
 Herded by our guides like a bunch of sheep, we shuffled through the 3 foot canyon, battling for air to breathe, let alone room to move, and space to take pictures.
 Being able to appreciate the majesty of this place was out of the question.
 With that, in the seconds that I had to really look at the canyon before being corralled to a new meeting spot, I could tell that this was one of the most beautiful places on Earth.
-Honestly, there is nothing else like it that I have ever seen.
-No other slot canyon I’ve seen comes close.
-While I have many gripes about the Navajo’s management of this place, something I think I will delve more into in a later blog, I can say nothing bad about the canyon itself other than it is too beautiful for its own good.
+While I have many gripes about the Navajo’s management of this place, I can say nothing bad about the canyon itself other than it is too beautiful for its own good.
 If there was ever such a time where the phrase “too much of a good thing” came into fruition, this could be it.
-Enough for now.

 When the tour ended, I sped over to Lake Powell and caught the 1:00 Canyons Adventure boat cruise.
 I meant to go on the Rainbow Bridge one, but missed the time slot by a few minutes.
 The boat cruise was informational and a decent way to spend the afternoon, though a bit too passive for me.
 I wanted hands on and that would have to wait until the next day.
 I settled for a night at the Dam Bar & Grille and caught a beautiful sunset at Horseshoe Bend.